huachzhou/huachzhou.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year research student in DEEP Lab at The Hong Kong Polytechnic University, Department of Computing, supervised by [Dr. Xiao Huang](https://www4.comp.polyu.edu.hk/~xiaohuang/index.html "Redirecting to Dr.Huang's homepage").
+I am a first-year Ph.D. student in DEEP Lab at The Hong Kong Polytechnic University, Department of Computing, supervised by [Dr. Xiao Huang](https://www4.comp.polyu.edu.hk/~xiaohuang/index.html "Redirecting to Dr.Huang's homepage").
 I received M.S. from The Hong Kong Polytechnic University, Department of Applied Mathematics in 2022 and B.S. from East China Normal University, Department of Software Engineering in 2020, supervised by [Dr. Xiaoling Wang](https://www.aminer.cn/profile/xiaoling-wang/54488f3ddabfae87b7e43278" Redirecting to Dr.Wang's homepage").

 Before my Ph.D. study, I explored different roles in the industry and worked as a test/algorithm/research intern in Morgan Stanley/Bilibili/TCL Corporate Research, respectively.
 I was aware of my desire to pursue a Ph.D. degree in these internships and ready to begin the trip.